Law Of Attraction Success Story: My Story… By Pauline Giles

-I knew she wasn’t convinced!
-I was too proud to be poorly or even to look it, by now I had lost my eyelashes – the lot!
+However, I knew she wasn’t convinced!
+After all, I was too proud to be poorly or even to look it, by now I had lost my eyelashes – the lot!

 I got up early every morning and the saga would begin!
-I had false eyelashes, now anyone who has used them will know, you put glue on them and butt them up against your existing lashes – I didn’t have any!
-So I would daub a little bit of glue on, hold the eyelash in place until it dried, and then daub on another!
-Took me a good hour, but I had to look normal, healthy, like nothing was wrong.
+I had false eyelashes, now anyone who has used them will know, you put glue on them and butt them up against your existing lashes but I didn’t have any!
+So, I would daub a little bit of glue on, hold the eyelash in place until it dried, and then daub on another!
+Took me a good hour, but I had to look normal, healthy like nothing was wrong.

 I remember sitting in the waiting room to see my chemo doctor, the one who said I was going to be very sick.
-I was dressed to kill, makeup, killer heels – the works!
+Here I was, dressed to kill, makeup, killer heels – the works!

 I had to look down at the floor as I was grinning so much.
-He looked at me and said “So Pauline, how have you been?”
-He started to rattle off a list of symptoms, “please tell me which ones you have had” I said “wow, wow, wow, it would be quicker for you to ask me which ones I’ve had”.
-He said okay, ‘Well on day 5 and 6, I feel like crap’ and waving my hand from head to feet I said “But apart from that honey, what you see is what you get”.
+He looked at me and said, “So Pauline, how have you been?”.
+Then he started to rattle off a list of symptoms, “please tell me which ones you have had” I said, “wow, wow, wow, it would be quicker for you to ask me which ones I’ve had”.
+He said okay, ‘Well on day 5 and 6, I feel like crap’ and waving my hand from head to feet I said: “But apart from that honey, what you see is what you get”.

 He laughed and said “Okay Pauline, you might as well go” I walked away, with a broad smile on my face and never looked back.

-Through the weeks on the course a plan was forged, I needed £5,000 in order to become a registered charity.
-I organised an event at the Eden Project, got several local bands to donate their time for free… The event was a huge success!
+Through the weeks of the course a plan was forged, I needed £5,000 in order to become a registered charity.
+I organized an event at the Eden Project, got several local bands to donate their time for free… The event was a huge triumph!

-I took £7,000 on the door – in one fowl swoop BosomBuddiesUK became a charity in June 2011.
+I took £7,000 on the door – in one foul swoop, BosomBuddiesUK became a charity in June 2011.

 The work began.